sieve-project/sieve/docs/Demo.md

 We will look into the details later.

 ### Testing the controller with time travel config
-Now let's first test rabbitmq-operator with the generated time travel config.
+Now let's test rabbitmq-operator with the generated time travel config.
 ```
 python3 run.py -p rabbitmq-operator -t test1 -c log/rabbitmq-operator/test1/learn/generated-config/time-travel-1.yaml
 ```
+By typing the command, Sonar will:
+1. run a very simple test workload (written by us).
+The workload will create, delete and recreate a rabbitmq cluster in the kind kubernetes cluster;
+2. meanwhile Sonar will create the time travel scenario during the test running according to the generated time travel config.

-When it finishes, you will see a bug is detected by sonar that:
+When it finishes, you will see a bug is detected by Sonar that:
 ```
 [BUG REPORT] side effect
 [ERROR] statefulset.create inconsistent: learning: 2, testing: 3